 What is a Trademark?

 A trademark is a word, name, symbol, or device, or any combination thereof, that is used to distinguish the goods of one person from goods that are manufactured or sold by others.
-Think of it as telling people the source of the goods.
+Think of it as telling people the source of the goods or services.
 Think of “Pepsi” or “The Home Depot” for example.
 Those are trademarked words that clearly distinguishes them from other sources of goods like “Coca-Cola” or “Lowe’s.”

-Protecting your Trademark.
+Protecting your Marks.

 It is important to police your trademark so as to keep it from falling by the way of generocide (death by becoming too generic due to its popularity and/or significance) or being counterfeited (knock-offs).
 A common example of generocide includes trademarks like “escalator” for the moving staircases.
 If you are curious you can read more about generic trademarks.
 A common example of trademark counterfeiting includes the cheap knock-off/fake Louis Vuitton handbags.
 You know, the ones that look like it’s the real deal at first glance but any savvy fashionista knows better upon closer inspection.